basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 ## Configuring Bitcask

-Bitcask enables you to configure a wide variety of its behaviors, from object storage syncing strategy to merge settings and more.
+Bitcask enables you to configure a wide variety of its behaviors, from filesystem sync strategy to merge settings and more.

 <div class="note">
 <div class="title">Note on configuration systems</div>